Frequently Asked Questions

-We charge per a page for our court reporting services.
+We charge a per-page rate for our court reporting services.
 However, the price depends on the location (different states have different prices), services requested, the length and time, and any other special services or requirements.
 Contact us with your specific circumstances, and we can give you detailed rates.

 Where do you provide your services?

 We provide court reporters, videographers, interpreters, and other services anywhere on the Planet!
 If we don’t have an office near your desired location, we will reserve a conference room on your behalf.